 Humanity’s rash actions leading to ominous results (#16) began with either fire or language.
 The stimulus triggering this, and which we share with all animals, was the innate urge to overcome any obstacle to comfort and security.
 Problems arose as we over-succeeded via our incessant desire and capability to invent ways of continuously increasing comfort and security.
 Buddha summed it up well, “pleasures are the bait, the result is pain”.
 Chapter 29 agrees, With desire choosing anything, of doing I see no satisfied end.

 Alas, our solutions always seem to present us with even graver problems, culminating in an ability to wipe out life on earth through a nuclear war.
 As D.C.
 Lau says in chapter 16, Woe to him who willfully innovates while ignorant of the constant.

-Young minds are less capable of envisioning the unintended, often adverse, consequences of ‘progress’.
-Experiencing a long life replete with losses and errors helps to appreciate viscerally how true ‘the road to hell is paved with good intentions’.
+Young minds are less capable of envisioning the unintended, often adverse, consequences of progress.
+Experiencing a long life replete with losses and errors helps to appreciate viscerally the truth of the saying, “the road to hell is paved with good intentions”.
 The most important thing in life is health.
 That is the essence of survival.
 Everything else is simply icing on the cake, indulging our daily desires.
 What began with fire as a tool for survival will end with a vital advancement for the sake of survival… health and long life!
 With long life usually comes increasing mental health and deeper wisdom.
 This, more than any other factor, should enable us to return to living in greater harmony with the rest of life on earth.
 I feel human history has a happy conclusion despite all its thrilling ups-and-downs midway.